kubernetes/cloud-provider-aws/docs/development.md

 export KOPS_STATE_STORE=s3://e2e-kops-state-$AWS_ACCOUNT_ID
 # Set the version that will be used
 export GIT_VERSION=v1.32.1
-make test-e2
+make test-e2e
 ```

+> [!NOTE]
-**NOTE: If tests fail and the cluster isn't deleted, you can manually delete with `kops delete cluster --name ENTER_NAME`.
-The S3 kops state bucket will include all clusters not cleaned up.**
+> If tests fail and the cluster isn't deleted, you can manually delete with `kops delete cluster --name ENTER_NAME`.
+The S3 kops state bucket will include all clusters not cleaned up.